GDX-X/PFS-BatchKit-Manager/README.md

    </p>
 </details>

+# Credits
 <details>
   <summary> <h7> <b> Special Thanks </b> </h7> </summary>
    <p>

-AkuHAK, Roland, Uyjulian For maintaining and improving hdl_dump and pfsshell.
+AkuHAK, Uyjulian For maintaining and improving hdl_dump and pfsshell.

-NeMesiS, Dekkit Rs1n For making me want to create this script.
+NeMesiS, Dekkit, Rs1n For making me want to create this script.

-krHACKen For mbr.img and POPStarter and CUE2POPS
+krHACKen For mbr.img, POPStarter, CUE2POPS, SCEDoormat_NoME and more

-El_isra For POPS-VCD-ID-Extractor and DiagBox.
+El_isra For DiagBox.

+Roland For NBD Server

+SpaceCoyote For 3D PS1 games covers HDD-OSD

-LopoTRI For the tests carried out.
+LopoTRI, Ripto For the tests carried out.

 TnA For giving me some ideas to add to the script.

-Roland For NBD Server

-SpaceCoyote For PS1 games covers HDD-OSD

-Thanks to the other people I may have forgotten who have contributed to the PS2 scene!

   ------
    </p>